thrackle-io/rules-engine/docs/src/src/application/ApplicationHandler.sol/contract.ApplicationHandler.md

 @ShaneDuncan602, @oscarsernarosero, @TJ-Everett

 This contract is the connector between the AppManagerRulesDiamond and the Application App Managers.
 It is maintained by the client application.
-Deployment happens automatically when the AppManager is deployed.
+It is connected to the AppManager post deployment via setNewApplicationHandlerAddress function.

-*This contract is injected into the appManagerss.*
+*This contract is connected to the appManagers after deployment via setNewApplicationHandlerAddress function.*

 ## State Variables